AltspaceVR/AltspaceSDK/README.md

 # AltspaceVR Web SDK

 This SDK will enable you to use [three.js] to create holographic, multi-user web apps for virtual reality.
-When running inside the AltspaceVR can be experienced with consumer VR hardware including the Oculus Rift DK2.
+When running inside AltspaceVR they can be experienced with consumer VR hardware including the Oculus Rift DK2.

 The AltspaceVR SDK is in beta and actively under development. **It is critically important to stay up to date by reading the [AltspaceSDK Wiki], the [Developer Answers] page, and the [GitHub Issues] page.**